-The two lynda courses linked below are essential for anyone shooting documentaries or interviews.
+The two LinkedIn Learning courses linked below are essential for anyone shooting documentaries or interviews.
 It includes invaluable information about how to set up lights and position lights to present your subjects in a flattering manner.

 3-Point Lighting: A classic lighting setup for film and documentary.